 Introduction to the Faculty and the Research Training Programme

-Registration for the 2014-15 Programme will open in October 2014, and must be done on the RTP registration form, which is available from the link on the right.
+Registration for the 2014-15 Programme is now open, and must be done on the RTP registration form, which is available from the link on the right.

 What is the Faculty of Arts & Social Sciences?